Bkwan27/CS188Project/README.md

 ## Environment

 It is recommended to activate your own anaconda or python virtual environment.
-Then do 'pip install -r requirements.txt' and you should be able to run the code.
+For example, you can run "conda create -n robosuite-env python=3.8 -y".
+Then do "pip install -r requirements.txt" and you should be able to run the code.

 ## Code